scraed/2026/_posts/2026-04-27-rethinking-diffusion-langevin.md

 ## Spliting the Identity into Forward and Reverse Processes

-One key reason Langevin dynamics struggles in high-dimensional settings is the challenge of initialization.
+One key reason Langevin dynamics struggles in high-dimensional settings is the challenge of initialization <d-cite key="song2019generative"></d-cite>.
 The score function required by it is learned from real data and is therefore reliable only near true data points, while being poorly estimated elsewhere.
 Yet in generative modeling we need to start from locations that may be far from the data manifold.
 Finding an initialization that is both realistic and close enough to the true data manifold is difficult, making effective generation with Langevin dynamics challenging in practice.
 In short, Langevin dynamics is well-suited for generating new samples from an existing one, but ill-suited for generating samples entirely from scratch.

 An enhancement to Langevin dynamics is the Annealed Langevin dynamics <d-cite key="song2019generative"></d-cite>.
 Instead of using a single Langevin sampler, this method involves training a sequence of Langevin dynamics, each corresponding to a different level of noise added to the data.
 Starting from pure noise, the method gradually reduces the noise level, switching between these samplers at each step.
 In this way, samples are progressively transformed from random noise into data-like samples, using Langevin dynamics that are effective for each stage of noise contamination.
 This approach highlights the importance of using multiple noise levels.